kr-g/xvenv/README.md

 can be replaced just by `xvenv`.

-# use-case: try an new application from pypi
+# use-case: try a new application from pypi

 run